confluentinc/cp-demo/docs/index.rst

           ./scripts/app/start_consumer_app.sh 1
           ./scripts/app/start_consumer_app.sh 2

-8. Let this consumer group run for 2 minutes until Control Center stream monitoring shows the consumer group ``app`` with steady consumption.
+7. Let this consumer group run for 2 minutes until Control Center stream monitoring shows the consumer group ``app`` with steady consumption.
    Notice that during the time period that the consumer group ``app`` was not running, no produced messages are shown as delivered.
+   The light blue indicates that perhaps the consumer group stopped ungracefully.

    .. figure:: images/under_consumption_after.png
       :alt: image